ASFHyP3/hyp3-cookiecutter/README.md

          * add "ASFHyP3/automation" to who can push
        * Create

-### 6. Add the GitHub repository to codefactor.io

-Navigate to https://www.codefactor.io/repository/new and, when logged in as `ASFHyP3` (if you don't have permissions, get whoever created the repo to do this step):
-* Search for your github repository `ASFHyP3/hyp3-<process>` and "Import" it
-* In the left menu, click on repository and then navigate to "Settings" in the upper left
-  * Make sure these tools are on:
-    * Yamllint
-    * Hadolint
-    * Pylint
-    * Bandit
-    * Duplication checker
-  * Navigate to "active branches" at the top and make sure these branches are "on":
-    * develop
-    * main

-### 7. Restart the GitHub Actions
+### 6. Restart the GitHub Actions

-Now you're all setup and you should be able to navigate to your repository "Actions", restart the failed Workflows on `develop`, and watch it create minimal HyP3 plugin container for your process.
+Now you're all setup!
+You should be able to navigate to your repository "Actions", restart the failed Workflows on `develop`, and watch it create minimal HyP3 plugin container for your process.